the-colony/rsrf/README.md

 # Really Simple Receipt Format (RSRF)

 *`Please note that this is a draft spec and represents work in progress.
-We celebrate questions, comments and every attempt to assist us during the definition period`*
+We celebrate questions, comments and every attempt to assist us during the definition period.`*

 RSRF is a proposal for an easy to use format for electronic receipts.
 It was created to encourage and facilitate the creation and exchange of electronic receipts.